flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 5. Maximum airspeed (see Standards below)

 !!! tip "Standards"
-    There are standards for length of legs and airspeed that must be respected if no other information is present on the chart.
+    There are standards for length of legs, and airspeed that must be respected if no other information is present on the chart.
 The standards are published in [Hold Standards](#hold-standards).

  The inbound course/heading or the reciprocal of the hold is always depicted on the chart.